xlanor/matilda-legacy/README.md

 A sample version of this bot is currently running on Telegram, under @matilda_jk_bot.

 # Credits
-Thanks to LFlare for giving me the idea.
+Thanks to LFlare for giving me the idea, and letting me take a look at his source code when I was stuck.

 # Contact
 You can contact me on Telegram under the user handle @fatalityx with regards to bugs.